Benxihu Colliery Disaster (1942) – China

 Dhanbad Coal Mine Disasters (1965 and1975) – India

-The Dhanbad coal mine disaster occurred on the night between 27th and 28th May.
-The disaster was caused by an explosion in Dhori colliery near Dhanbad, the major coal mining town in India.
-375 miners were killed in the disaster.
+The Dhanbad coal mine disaster occurred on the night between 27th and 28th May in the Dhori colliery near Dhanbad, the major coal mining town in India.
+The disaster led to the deaths of 375 miners.

 It was a firedamp and coal dust explosion.
 The initial ignition was suspected to have come from the hurricane lantern of a person who entered the underground gallery.
 The mine’s management alleged it to be an intentional act of ignition.